-But if you constantly find yourself saying, “I’m starving,” it could be that you have a leptin disorder—and can benefit from the types of leptin foods you’ll read about below.
+But if you constantly find yourself saying, “I’m starving,” it could be that you have leptin resistance—and can benefit from the types of “leptin foods” you’ll read about below.

 Do you want to eat foods that help you feel better, stay slim, and avoid diet-related diseases?
 Do you want to be healthier by eating delicious “super” foods?

 If so, claim your FREE copy, right now, of the definitive nutrition guide on living a longer, healthier, happier life.

 What is leptin?
 Officially discovered by scientists in 1994, leptin has a host of nicknames, among them “the fullness hormone,” “the obesity hormone,” and “the starvation hormone.”
 Produced in your fat cells in your body, leptin circulates in your bloodstream and sends signals to your brain to tip you off that you can stop eating, that you’re full.
 At the same time, leptin sends signals to your brain to “turn on” your metabolism and thus start converting food to energy.